by Peter Holleran

 be led to depart from much of the animal within him, but without divorcing the human from the divine

 .
 We therefore prefer to see the ego as the product of a long evolution rather than 'endless eons of karmic bondage'.
 Many on the quest have been stranded and shipwrecked on the shoals of such negative and partial teachings.
 Time for the battle to stop, for the millenia of dissociative war against the self to be counterbalanced by the universal mother energy of complete embrace and acceptance.
+What anadi expresses is just what PB meant when he wrote a great deal on the need to achieve balance; that the process of the developing and maturing of the ego and its faculties of thinking, feeling, and willing is the necessary preparation for as well as counterpart to the spiritual process of transcending them.
+The ego needs to reach a certain level of maturity before it is ready for the degree of sacrifice required to surrender itself.

 Traditional admonitions often given: helpful or harmful?